Section 3: Handicapping Theory Part 2 (Technical Analysis & Team Trends)

 Technical Analysis:

-Technical analysis is the study of patterns and is based on the psychological ups and downs of teams as well as the psychological patterns of those that bet sports.
-Obviously teams have their ups and downs, and I use trends and situations to identify when teams are likely to play well and when they are not based on patterns that have led to point spread success and failure in the past.
+Technical analysis is the study of patterns and is based on the psychological ups and downs of teams as well as the psychological patterns of those that bet on sports.
+Obviously, teams have their ups and downs, and I use trends and situations to identify when teams are likely to play well and when they are not based on patterns that have led to point spread success and failure in the past.
 In general, technical analysis is becoming less and less predictive as some trends are being incorporated into the line and betting biases that used to supply plenty of value for those using contrary indicators are not influencing the lines as they once did.

 Team Trends:

 The most widely used and understood type of technical analysis is the study of team specific patterns which I simply call team trends.
-When I started handicapping back in the mid-80’s team trends were an important part of selecting which teams I bet on.
+When I started handicapping back in the mid-80’s team trends did play a part of selecting which teams I bet on.
 I would go back into my logs of results and study how teams performed at home and on the road, as a favorite or as an underdog, after a win or after a loss, and under other circumstances.
 I found that the most insightful team trends were the ones that were based on recent results and explained how teams performed after good and bad performances.
 For instance, the 49ers were 48-17 ATS (Against The Spread) from 1981 through 1997 when they lost straight up and failed to cover the point spread in their previous game.
 What this told me is that the 49ers had a strong tendency to be more focused after a poor outing and had the talent to raise their level of play when they were more focused.
 This is a trend that worked for many years despite coaching and player changes over the years.
 Of course, the 49ers basically had the same type of team over all of those years, and the 49ers’ tradition started under Bill Walsh in the early 80’s has been handed down through the generations of players in that time frame.
 It also helped that San Francisco had only two quarterbacks during those 17 years, and that both Joe Montana and Steve Young had the personality types that made them perform better after poor outings.

 On the other hand, there are some types of team trends that simply do not predict what will happen in the future.
-Over the past 23 years, I have studied the results of all statistically significant team trends that I have used in my game notes and tallied the results, broken down by the type of trend.
+Over the past 28 years, I have studied the results of all statistically significant team trends that I have used in my game notes and tallied the results, broken down by the type of trend.
 The type of team trends that were the best indicators are what I call personality trends, which are the trends that explain how teams react to recent performances, such as how a team performs after a win or a loss, or after two straight spread wins, or after allowing 30 points or more (like the ones I used in the examples above).
 Certain types of team trends don’t work at all, such as series history trends or trends that deal with a specific game number.
 A series history trend is a trend that states that Team A has covered 10 straight times against Team B. I have found that regardless of how many times in a row a team has covered against another team, the chance that they cover in the next meeting remains 50%.
 A trend that says that Team A has gone 13-1 in their second road game of the season or is 8-0 in week number 5 doesn’t make any sense and does not have any value in predicting the future.
 I know what types of trends tend to work and to what degree they work.

 Situational Trends:

 While all of my situations deal with the patterns that exist in team performance, some of them also are enhanced by the betting patterns of the public, who are influenced by more recent performances of a team.
 A lot of the situations that I use deal with playing on teams that have been playing below expectation (bounce-back situations) and playing against those that are playing well in recent weeks (letdown situations).
-Bounce-back and letdown situations work partly because the betting public overreacts to a string of good and bad performances and bets accordingly.
+Bounce-back and let down situations work partly because the betting public overreacts to a string of good and bad performances and bets accordingly.
 A team may become out of favor after a couple of terrible performances while other teams may get more support than warranted from a couple of very good performances.
 Since the point spread is as much a measure of public perception as it is a projection of a median outcome, the point spread gets over-adjusted in conjunction with the public’s fear of betting on a team on the slide or with their eagerness to bet on a team playing especially well in recent weeks.

 Not all situations are in the bounce-back or letdown mode that take advantage of misguided public perception and the natural fluctuations of team performance.
 There are also what I call momentum situations and these deal with playing on teams that are playing well and playing against teams that are playing poorly.
-For instance, in the NFL home underdogs with a season win percentage of .600 or lower (i.e. mediocre and bad teams) are 160-104-8 ATS (8-0 in 2022) if they won straight up as an underdog the previous week and are now hosting a winning team that does not have revenge and is not off a bye.
+For instance, in the NFL home underdogs with a season win percentage of .600 or lower (i.e. mediocre and bad teams) are 165-107-8 ATS (13-3 the last 2 seasons) if they won straight up as an underdog the previous week and are now hosting a winning team that does not have revenge and is not off a bye.
 Mediocre and bad teams in the NFL generally lack the confidence to beat a good team and there is nothing like an upset win to boost confidence.
 The confidence of winning as an underdog is enhanced by playing in front of the home fans and thus creates a good momentum situation.
 A winning team that is favored on the road (thus, a significantly better team) could easily enter that game overconfident or taking their lesser opponent lightly.
 Having a revenge motive certainly could result in the road favorite being more fired up, which is why we have the not facing revenge stipulation as part of that angle.
 In general, the NFL is a contrary league, meaning that most of the situations involve going against teams that have been playing well and going with teams that have been struggling.
 College football, meanwhile, is more of a momentum sport and many more of the good technical situations in college football involve playing on a team that has been playing above expectations.

 Does Technical Analysis Work?

 So how can I be sure that technical analysis works?
 At the beginning of each year, I make a list of the situational angles that I think are meaningful (they are all easily statistically significant).
 At the end of the year, I tally the results of these angles.
-In the last 23 years of doing this, I have found that the situational angles that I use (remember, if your angles don’t make sense they are not going to hold up as well) have won at a profitable rate of 53% to 54%, depending on the sport, and that the situations with a higher statistical significance (i.e. a higher z-score) have proven to be even more predictive.
+In the last 24 years of doing this, I have found that the situational angles that I use (remember, if your angles don’t make sense they are not going to hold up as well) have won at a profitable rate of 53% to 55%, depending on the sport, and that the situations with a higher statistical significance (i.e. a higher z-score) have proven to be even more predictive.

 Many handicappers tend to back-fit past data by adding more and more factors (parameters) to a situation until they have a very high percentage angle (but also a much smaller sample size).
 However, my research has shown that a situation’s predictability is sacrificed with each parameter added to derive that situation.
 For instance, a situation with a record of 50-20-2 (71%) that is derived using 10 factors isn’t as predictive as the 60.6% home underdog situation that I presented above, which has just 7 parameters (this game home, this game dog, won last game, dog last game, win percentage 60% or lower, and opponent does not have revenge, opponent not off a bye) and a much larger sample size.
 It’s easy to find a very high-percentage situation if you use an unlimited number of parameters to get to that situation, but all that will result in is a situation that explains what has happened rather than something that helps predict what will happen.